-The 10% holder transactions subject to these special approval requirements are: the merger or consolidation of us or any subsidiary of ours with or into any principal stockholder; the issuance of any of our securities to any principal stockholder for cash, except pursuant to any automatic dividend reinvestment plan or the exercise of any preemptive rights granted in our Amended and Restated Certificate of Incorporation or pursuant to any subscription agreement by and among the Company, the Adviser and such principal stockholder; the sale, lease or exchange of all or any substantial part of our assets to any principal stockholder; except assets having an aggregate fair market value of less than 5% of our total assets, aggregating for the purpose of such computation all assets sold, leased or exchange for our securities, of any assets of any principal stockholder, except assets having an aggregate of any principal stockholder, except assets having an aggregate of us or any subsidiary of ours, in exchange for our securities, of any assets of any principal stockholder, except assets having an aggregate of any principal stockholder, except assets having an aggregate fair market value of less than 5% of our total assets, aggregate fair market value of less than 5% of our total assets, aggregate fair market value of less than 5% of our total assets, aggregate fair market value of less than 5% of our total assets, aggregating for purposes of such computation all assets sold, leased or exchanged in any series of such computation all assets, aggregating for purposes of such computation all assets sold, leased or exchanged in any series of similar transactions within a twelve-month period.
+The 10% holder transactions subject to these special approval requirements are: the merger or consolidation of us or any subsidiary of ours with or into any principal stockholder; the issuance of any of our securities to any principal stockholder for cash, except pursuant to any automatic dividend reinvestment plan or the exercise of any preemptive rights granted in our Amended and Restated Certificate of Incorporation or pursuant to any subscription agreement by and among the Company, the Adviser and such principal stockholder; the sale, lease or exchange of all or any substantial part of our assets to any principal stockholder, except assets having an aggregate fair market value of less than 5% of our total assets, aggregating for the purpose of such computation all assets sold, leased or exchanged in any series of similar transactions within a twelve-month period; or the sale, lease or exchange to us or any subsidiary of ours, in exchange for our securities, of any assets of any principal stockholder, except assets having an aggregate fair market value of less than 5% of our total assets, aggregating for purposes of such computation all assets sold, leased or exchanged in any series of similar transactions within a twelve-month period.

 Following an IPO, to convert us to an open-end investment company, to merge or consolidate us with any entity in a transaction as a result of which the governing documents of the surviving entity do not contain substantially the same anti-takeover provisions as are provided in our Amended and Restated Certificate of Incorporation, to liquidate and dissolve us or to amend any of the provisions discussed herein, our Amended and Restated Certificate of Incorporation requires the favorable vote of at least 80% of the holders of our common stock then outstanding, or the approval of a majority of the continuing directors and at least 75% of the holders of our capital stock then outstanding entitled to vote in the election of directors, voting together as a single class.
 If approved in the foregoing manner, our conversion to an open-end investment company could not occur until 90 days after the stockholders meeting at which such conversion was approved and would also require at least 30 days prior notice to all stockholders.
-As part of any such conversion to an open-end investment policies and strategies and portfolio would have to be modified to assure the degree of portfolio liquidity required for open-end investment company may require the company to redeem their shares at any time, except in certain circumstances as authorized by or under the 1940 Act, at their net asset value, less such redemption charge, if any, as might be in effect at the time of a redemption.
+As part of any such conversion to an open-end investment company, substantially all of our investment policies and strategies and portfolio would have to be modified to assure the degree of portfolio liquidity required for open-end investment companies.
+In the event of conversion, the common shares would cease to be listed on any national securities exchange or market system.
+Stockholders of an open-end investment company may require the company to redeem their shares at any time, except in certain circumstances as authorized by or under the 1940 Act, at their net asset value, less such redemption charge, if any, as might be in effect at the time of a redemption.
 You should assume that it is not likely that our Board would vote to convert us to an open-end fund.